xability/a11y_ds_course/syllabus.md

 4. Check output in Excel.

-## \## Day 3: Data Manipulation with Pandas
+### Day 3: Data Manipulation with Pandas

-### Session 1: Loading Data and Exploring data in Pandas
+#### Session 1: Loading Data and Exploring data in Pandas

 1. Reading Simple created XLS into Pandas

-2. Getting started with Exploratory Data Analyses
+2. Getting started with Exploratory Data Analysis  (EDA)

     a.
 Head